-9 October 2012 - Mr S completed Options' SIPP application form.
-In brief this confirmed his age, permanent address in the UK, employment status, details of his armed forces pension and the intended investment.
+14 January 2013 - Mr S completed Options' SIPP application form.
+In brief this confirmed his age, UK address, employment status, details of his armed forces pension and the intended investment - which at that time was to be in Friends Provident International, although this was later changed to JBL.